mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     start_time: '10:50'
     duration: 20
   - title: 'EXERCISE: Refactoring into Modules'
-    description: Take a solution from the previous exercise, and refactor it, so that the heavy lifting is done by two pure functions in a separate module.
+    description: Take a solution from the previous exercise and refactor it, so that the heavy lifting is done by two pure functions in a separate module.
     item_type: exercise
     start_time: '11:10'